jsdelivrbot/book-store-redux/README.md

-# Youtube UI Clone #
+# Book App Redux #

-This webapp uses React and Redux to interact with and display content from Youtube APIs.
+This webapp uses React and Redux.